French Pronouns: The Complete Guide to Personal and Impersonal Pronouns [With Examples and Audio]

 2. Direct Object Pronouns

-Those are phrases you probably know that use direct object pronouns.
-But, to understand the joys of direct object pronouns (D.O. pronouns for short), you first need to know that a D.O. is the who or what that the verb affects.
+To understand the uses of direct object pronouns (D.O. pronouns for short), you first need to know that a direct object is the who or what that the verb affects.

-For an English example, the D.O. would be “article” in the following sentence: “You are reading an article.”
+For an English example, the direct object would be “article” in the following sentence: “You are reading an article.”
 That’s because the reading is happening to the article.
-Thus, a direct object pronoun would replace this D.O.
+Thus, a direct object pronoun would replace this direct object.

 me/m’ — first person singular